vmware/photon/docs/photon-admin-guide.md

 ## Introduction

+This guide describes the fundamentals of administering Photon OS, the free, open-source minimalist Linux operating system from VMware that is optimized for cloud computing platforms, VMware vSphere deployments, and applications native to the cloud.

-This guide covers managing packages, controlling services with systemd, setting up networking, initializing Photon OS with cloud-init, running Docker containers, and working with other technologies, such as Kubernetes.
+The guide covers the basics of managing packages, controlling services with systemd, setting up networking, initializing Photon OS with cloud-init, running Docker containers, and working with other technologies, such as Kubernetes.
+The guide also includes a section to get you started using Photon OS quickly and easily.

 Photon OS is a Linux container host optimized for vSphere and cloud-computing platforms such as Amazon Elastic Compute and Google Compute Engine.
-Photon OS is lightweight and extensible.
-It supports the most common container formats, including Docker, Rocket, and Garden.
+As a lightweight and extensible operating system, Photon OS works with the most common container formats, including Docker, Rocket, and Garden.
 Photon OS includes a yum-compatible, package-based lifecycle management system called tdnf and optionally works with RPM-OSTree for image-based system versioning.

 When used with development tools and environments such as VMware Fusion, VMware Workstation, HashiCorp (Vagrant and Atlas), and production runtime environments (vSphere, vCloud Air), Photon OS lets you seamlessly migrate container-based applications from development to production.
 With a small footprint and fast boot and run times, Photon OS is optimized for cloud computing and cloud  applications.